Trent Sherfield

-Trent Nyrell Sherfield Sr. (born February 25, 1996) is an American professional football wide receiver and special teamer for the Arizona Cardinals of the National Football League (NFL).
-He has previously played for the San Francisco 49ers, Miami Dolphins, Buffalo Bills, Minnesota Vikings, and Denver Broncos.
+Trent Nyrell Sherfield Sr. (born February 25, 1996) is an American professional football wide receiver and special teamer for the Buffalo Bills of the National Football League (NFL).
+He has previously played for the Arizona Cardinals, San Francisco 49ers, Miami Dolphins, Minnesota Vikings, and Denver Broncos.
 He played college football for the Vanderbilt Commodores.

 Early life and college

 Sherfield excelled as a two-way player at Danville High School.
-He was a three-year starter, starring as a dual threat quarterback and a defensive back.
+He was a three-year starter, starring as a dual-threat quarterback and a defensive back.
 Rivals ranked him as a 4-star safety recruit.
 He committed to play college football for Vanderbilt over offers from Illinois, Illinois State, Indiana, Northern Illinois, and Purdue.

-Upon arriving to Vanderbilt, Sherfield switched positions to wide receiver.
+Upon arriving at Vanderbilt, Sherfield switched positions to wide receiver.
 In his Vanderbilt career, Sherfield played in 48 games with 27 starts over four seasons.
 As a senior captain, he had 50 receptions for a team-leading and career high 729 yards and five touchdowns.
 Sherfield finished his Vanderbilt career with 136 receptions for 1,869 yards, ranked eighth in school history for both, along with nine touchdown catches.